govuk-one-login/mobile-wallet-cri-test-harness/README.md

    - Exits when either process completes.

 **3. Credential Format-Specific Testing**
-- The test suite uses a helper function to determine which tests should be skipped based on the credential format and whether the CRI implements the notification endpoint.
-This allows the same test suite to be reused, skipping irrelevant tests automatically.
+- The test suite determines which tests to run based off the value of `HAS_NOTIFICATION_ENDPOINT` and `CREDENTIAL_FORMAT`.

 ```typescript
 export const isJwt = () => getCredentialFormat() === "jwt";